Memorial against war and fascism: Acceptance

 The erection of the memorial was accompanied by criticism at that time.
 On the one hand, some did not want to remember the role of the Austrians during National Socialism, others found the central location near the State Opera and the Albertina offensive.
 On the other hand, the term "all victims of war" was criticized.
 The sculpture on the right shows a fallen Wehrmacht soldier with a steel helmet lying on the ground.
-Representatives of the Israelite religious communities, such as Simon Wiesenthal, then campaigned for a separate memorial for the Jewish victims, which was erected at the Judenplatz in 2000.
+Representatives of the Jewish community, such as Simon Wiesenthal, then campaigned for a separate memorial for the Jewish victims, which was erected at the Judenplatz in 2000.

 The sculpture of the Jew in the rubbing area was often not recognized as such.
 Some visitors sat down on their backs to rest.
 The gold artist and sculptor Johannes Angerbauer-Goldhoff painted the sculpture with gold paint in an announced art action ZAHN-GOLD-ZEIT-GOLD on 25 May 1990.
 The art action was constantly observed by two state policemen and a detective.
 As a result, the artist was arrested while the sculpture was transported away.
 Mayor Helmut Zilk, (the corresponding part of Albertinaplatz was named after him in 2009), as the owners representative of the City of Vienna, initially reacted with the argument of damage to property.
 An announced lawsuit against the artist was officially suspended on 21 January 1991.
 As a reaction, Alfred Hrdlicka placed an iron barbed wire on the back of the statue to prevent further possession by persons.
 The spikes upwards show by their shine that the sculpture is still possessed.

 Over the years, the memorial has found general acceptance and is now a much-visited place.

 Ruth Beckermann supplemented the memorial in March 2015 with a temporary installation that shows in private film footage one of the "frictional parts" to which Jewish Viennese were forced by the Viennese National Socialists in the spring of 1938.